Victoria Ward, Steward of the Land

 The Last Decade

 Since 2010, our Hawaiʻi-based team has been dedicated to preserving Victoria Ward’s legacy while moving forward on the master plan.
 By about one block per year, we’re transforming 60 acres of Honolulu’s ocean-front land into a design-forward neighborhood for all.
-While we’re building distinct high-rise residential towers using the world’s leading architects—which include market homes and reserved housing for Hawaiʻi residents—Ward Village is also offering a variety of community enhancements, including compelling retail, nearly 4,000 free public parking stalls, public art displays, 116,000-square-feet of services, over 150,000-square-feet of parks, and more.
+While we’re building distinct high-rise residential towers using the world’s leading architects—which include market homes and reserved housing for Hawaiʻi residents—Ward Village is also offering a variety of community enhancements, including compelling retail, 2,500 free public parking stalls, public art displays, 116,000-square-feet of services, over 150,000-square-feet of parks, and more.
 As we make these improvements, we’re focusing on sustainability via smart growth, greener buildings and modern infrastructure.
 Through this residential and commercial development, we’re proudly supporting local job and business creation.

-Ward Village Master Plan Rendering - A master planned development that is currently being developed.
+Ward Village Master Plan Community Rendering - A master planned development that is currently being developed.
 All visual depictions of Ward Village are for illustrative purposes only.
 The developer makes no guarantee that the rendering of Ward Village including public spaces will ultimately be constructed as shown.

 Ward Village Residences: Waiea (left) and Anaha (right)